indeedeng/imhotep/docs/data-file-requirements.md

 permalink: /docs/data-file-requirements/
 ---

-Each data file you create to upload to your index must follow requirements for field and header names and for field values.
+Each data file you create to upload to your dataset must follow requirements for field and header names and for field values.
 If you use gzip to compress your TSV file, you must use the `.tsv.gz` extension.

 TSV Uploader supports parsing files that use either the TSV or CSV file format.